15 of North Carolina's Coziest Spots to Eat and Drink

 Looking for a warmly elegant dinner spot?
-Madison’s cushy bench seats invite you to tuck into your bacon-wrapped quail, seasonal vegetable plate or green-tea dusted roasted duck breast.
+Madison’s cushy bench seats invite you to tuck into your pan-seared sunburst trout, seasonal vegetable plate or rib-eye steak.
 And with on-site gardens and greenhouses serving as a personal pantry, you can bet everything is super fresh year-round.

 4 Over Yonder

 Over Yonder, a farmhouse-turned-beloved restaurant, delivers the best scratch-prepared flavors of the season and doubles as a fresh market focused on honoring the history of Appalachian cuisine (think fried frog legs, potlikker gumbo and brown butter North Carolina rainbow trout).
 Plus, the charming village of Valle Crucis feels like a comforting hug itself, virtually unchanged for more than 200 years.